 - Departure from University of Pittsburgh: July 6, 2019

 - Teaching Modules: June 24 – July 5, 2019

 - Applicants must have documented experience as a teaching assistant or course instructor within an iSchool or similar institutional context

 - Applicants must have completed one semester of coursework at the doctoral level

-- Applicants must be U.S. citizens or Permanent Residents
+- Applicants must be U.S. citizens, permanent residents, or DACA recipients

 - Applicants should have experience working with students from a wide variety of disciplinary backgrounds and documented experience working in a diverse, multicultural teaching and research environment

 - Applicants should ideally have the long-term goal of becoming a faculty member at an iSchool or similar institutional context

 - Doctoral students at iSchools will receive priority consideration